Mount Hugh Neave: Access

 The Kamloops Mountaineering Club organized two expeditions during the 1990s with the goal of reaching the summit of Mount Hugh Neave.
 Both flew to Hobson Lake and started the climb from the sandspit about halfway up the lake.
 They reached the alpine meadows both times after a rigorous bushwhack, but were turned back by severe weather conditions.
-It is possible that Mount Hugh Neave has never been climbed.
 One of the major challenges is the climb through dense forest and undergrowth from Hobson Lake.
 Helicopters and float planes require a permit from B.C.
 Parks to land at Hobson Lake and no other landing sites closer to the mountain are allowed.

 On topographical maps, a route up Goat Creek to the base of Mount Hugh Neave appears feasible.
 The Neave/Cowan expedition of 1972 proved the opposite during their forced retreat to Azure Lake.
 Neave described Goat Creek in his diary, "It is usually a matter of fighting a recurrent medley of slide alder, devil’s club, scrub growth and a vast jumble of rotting deadfall, eked out by beaver swamps along the valley bottom."
 His advice to future climbers: "Remember the going will always be tough, daily mileages will be much less than expected, a nose for route finding in poor visibility is essential, and a search and rescue operation will have a minimal chance of success."

 After a 20-year hiatus, the fourth expedition to Mount Hugh Neave was launched in July 2015.
 Members were Fraser Neave, Hugh Neave's grandson, Fred Erler and Ken Kram.
 They reached an altitude of 2444 m on the southwest ridge and were turned back by a deep impassable cleft.
 Since the northwest ridge has technical challenges and the eastern approach is impracticable due to the helicopter ban, there are no plans for another expedition.